woojoo666/arcana-notes/notes9.md

 * thus, I think the main difference is that, since smalltalk is so old, it was developed around the idea of synchronous single-threaded execution
 * whereas my language is designed around reactive programming and concurrency

+### No Isolated Indented Blocks

+* you can't do something like

+		foo: bar,

+			some
+			indented
+			block

+* notice that this is implying the indented block is a list item
+* but it's rather confusing
+* so we shouldn't allow this
+* you have to be more obvious about it, either using a capture block or even something like

+		foo: bar,

+		()
+			some
+			indented
+			block

+* note that it's perfectly valid to do this

+		foo: bar,
+		(some, indented, block)

+* which shows that, in some cases, indented blocks have different syntax restrictions than braced blocks
+* this is why we have to use a different token for indented blocks, eg `{` and `}`

+### Single Indented List Item - Confusing Syntax

+* these indentation rules can also get confusing in other ways
+* for example, something like this

+		foo:
+			(prop: val)

+* it might look like `(prop: val)` is the value of `foo`
+* but the indentation adds another set of braces, so in reality it is like `foo: ((prop: val))`
+* these ambiguities arise because properties (of the form `foo: bar`) and list items (of the form `foo`) look so similar
+* perhaps we shouldn't mix properties and list items

+* it's not so bad once you have multiple items though, eg

+		foo:
+			(prop: val)
+			anotheritem

+* I think maybe we can have a warning if there is only one list item, telling the programmer to use a more explicit syntax like

+		foo: ((prop: val))

+* or perhaps the IDE can insert dynamic index numbers to each list item

+				foo:
+		0:			(prop: val)
+		1:			anotheritem